maartenba/maartenba.github.io/_posts/2019-07-30-indexing-searching-nuget-with-azure-functions-and-search.markdown

 * Report abuse URL template
 * ...

 The NuGet client uses these depending on the scenario.
-Obviously, it uses search when searching packages, but will use the flat container for package restore as that API is much better suited for quickly resolving package binaries.
+Obviously, it uses search when looking for packages, but will use the flat container for package restore as that API is much better suited for quickly resolving package binaries.

 ### NuGet catalog